timschneeb/girl-alone-revival/patches/README.md

 This repository contains a collection of patches for Girl Alone.
 It is based on ReVanced patches.

+## Custom server URL

+To change the URL of the custom server, you need to edit [CustomGameServerPatch.kt](patches/src/main/kotlin/app/revanced/patches/girlalone/url/CustomGameServerPatch.kt) before patching the APK file.

 ## Building

 This project is based on ReVanced's project structure, you can follow the [ReVanced documentation](https://github.com/ReVanced/revanced-documentation).
 Most of the steps in their documentation can be skipped, you only need build the `revanced-cli` project and the Gradle project located in this folder.